 How can I Avoid Gift Tax and Estate Tax?

 Although both gift and estate taxes can be burdensome, they are also both avoidable in many circumstances if you get legal help form an experienced gift and estate tax attorney.
 Anderson, Dorn & Rader, Ltd. can provide you with advice on how to avoid these taxes through strategic tax planning.

 One of the most important things to realize about gift tax is that each gift giver can give $15,000 to each gift recipient annually without the tax being assessed.
 This means if you have two children, you could give $15,000 to each child for a total of $30,000 given.
 Your spouse could also give $15,000 to each child.
 This means that your son could get $30,000 total from you and your spouse combined, and so could your daughter.

 Gift taxes are also not assessed on gifts given between spouses, and you do not pay gift taxes if you use the money to directly pay things like tuition or medical bills.
 Because you can end up giving a lot of money away each year, giving inter vivos gifts (gifts during your lifetime) is one way you can reduce your taxable estate and avoid estate tax.

-How Can a Reno Gift Tax Lawyer or Estate Tax Lawyer Help Me?
+How Can a Reno Gift and Estate Tax Attorney Help Me?

 Don’t lose your hard earned assets due to large tax bills assessed when you give a gift or when you pass away.
-Talk with a Reno gift tax lawyer or estate tax planning attorney to find out what options you have for passing your money on without giving the IRS a big piece of it.
+Speak with a Reno gift and estate tax planning attorney to find out what options you have for passing on your money on without giving the IRS a big piece of it.
 You can contact Anderson, Dorn & Rader, Ltd. today to get personalized tax-planning assistance to help you reduce taxes or avoid taxes altogether.
 Call now to get started.